Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 Visit the Paris Christmas markets

-It is a tradition originating from the East of France.
+One of the Christmas in Paris traditions is to stroll the Christmas markets.
+It is a tradition that originated from the East of France.
 Going for a walk in a traditional market during this period is an unforgettable Christmas experience.

 Starting in mid-November, there are many Paris Christmas markets that will amaze you with their wooden chalets dressed in fairytale lights and covered with snow.